mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 @ClassRule
    public static DockerComposeRule docker = DockerScenario.getDockerScenarioMuleTesting();
 ```
-That is just a wrapper I created so I can easily create different scenarios that could be reused by different tests
+That is just a wrapper I created so I can easily create different scenarios that could be reused by different tests.
+Note there is a list of services.
+The names matches with the names used in the docker-compose file.

 ```java
 package com.mycompany.integration.mule.scenario;